His Excellency, Most Reverend Christophe Pierre, Apostolic Nuncio to the United States

 The Most Reverend Gerald F. Kicanas

-Former Executive Director Bishops Committee on the Diaconate
+Former Chairman of the Bishops Committee on the Diaconate

 The Most Reverend Gerald Kicanas was born in Chicago, Illinois.
 He attended the University of St. Mary of the Lake in Mundelein, from where he obtained his licentiate in Sacred Theology.
 He was ordained to the priesthood on April 27, 1967, and then earned a PhD in Educational Psychology and an MEd in Guidance and Counseling from Loyola University in Chicago.